zwbetz-gh/zwbetz/content/blog/wait-for-an-element-to-be-enabled-in-nightwatchjs/index.md

 The sample test below does the following things:

 1. Maximizes the browser window
-1. Navigates to the URL <https://duckduckgo.com>
+1. Navigates to the DuckDuckGo URL
-1. Waits for the DuckDuckGo search bar to be enabled for up to 10 seconds
+1. Waits for the search bar to be enabled and visible for up to 10 seconds
-1. Sets the search bar value to `NightwatchJS`
+1. Sets the search bar value
 1. Sends the `RETURN` key
-1. Saves a screenshot to `./screenshot.png`
+1. Saves a screenshot
 1. Ends the browser session

 ```js